Television in Austria

 Television in Austria was introduced in 1955.
 The country uses DVB-T for broadcasting.
 Analog television was completely shut down on 7 June 2011.
 Austrian television was monopolised by public broadcasting television stations until 2000.
-The first private television station in Austria was ATV.
+The first private television station in Austria was Tele Uno which was broadcasting from the tripoint between Italy, Austria and Yugoslavia from the Italian side, however the first regular private television station was ATV.